ck4adventure/recipe_app_nextjs/FEATURES.md

 FE: Recipe form updated to take a recipe
 FE: action created to update a recipe and redirect back to its page
 BE: Ensure no cascade deletes if ingrs or steps deleted

+### Recipes Index View All
+- toggle buttons to switch between category cards and full list
+FE: add component to display as a list, sorted alphabetically

+### Display 'Add Recipe' button on every page
+- material style round plus sign button that hovers at z+1
+- links to create recipe page
+- don't show on recipe add/edit pages
+FE: find an icon that works and create component
+FE: figure out where to put component into pages/layouts to give it a z-index and drop shadow
+FE: link it to the create recipe page